bluss/pyproject-local-kernel/README.md

 - It's best to create the hatch project, add ipykernel as dependency and sync dependencies in a terminal before starting (it does not work so well with shell commands in a notebook).

+### Poetry

+- Poetry is detected if pyproject.toml contains `tool.poetry.name`

+- Some commands are interactive by default and don't work in a notebook, but they have an `-n` switch to make them non-interactive.

 ## Project Status